MaltegoTech/maltego-trx/README.md

 **Methods:**
  - `addEntity(type: str, value: str) -> Entity`: Add an entity to the transform response.
 Returns an Entity object created by the method.
- - `addUIMessage(msg: str, messageType='Inform')`: Return a UI message to the user.
+ - `addUIMessage(message: str, messageType='Inform')`: Return a UI message to the user.
 For message type, use a message type constant.

 ### Entity